 The “Dirt” edition (Winter 2016) features work by Myfanwy Collins, Pia Z. Ehrhardt, Kathy Fish, Avital Gad-Cykman, Lydia Copeland Gwyn, Susan Henderson, Brandon Hobson, Tiff Holland, Laurie Kaiser, Robert Lopez, Michael Martone, Bobbie Ann Mason, Kathleen McGookey, Dave Newman, Pamela Painter, William R. Slogan, Ed Taylor, Peter Tiernan, Girija Tropp, Joan Willing, Lex Williford, and Steven Wingate.

-The “Blues” edition is scheduled to be released in the fall of 2017.
-Submissions of fiction, nonfiction, poetry, book reviews and translations (of any word length) can be sent in the body of the email to email@example.com.
+The “Blackout” edition is scheduled to be released in the fall of 2018.
+Submissions of fiction, nonfiction, poetry, book reviews and translations (of any word length) can be sent as .doc or .docx attachments (or pasted into the body of the email) to firstname.lastname@example.org.

 The journal is edited by Pushcart Prize-winning author Kim Chinquee, Associate Professor of English, and co-director of the Writing Major.
 ELJ is produced, in part, through the work of students in ENG 357, Literary Publishing.
 In this course, Professor Chinquee takes the students through the process of producing the journal, from layout to selection to editing.
-If you would like more information on ELJ, or would like to order a copy of the journal, please contact Kim Chinquee.
+If you would like to order a copy of the journal, please click here.